baw-de/ENGINEER/README.md

 3. We assume that the planning will replace an existing control structure and that the future water level must be compared with the current water level in order to prove the prohibition of worsening.
-Therefore, the current water level must be specified for the discharge points given in step 1:
+Therefore, the current water level must be specified for the discharge points given from step 1:
    ```python
    upstream_water_level_today = np.array([
             2.03,